 Chris Cairns: Tell me about your path to Skylight.

 Nick Bristow: I’ve been in the tech field for most of my professional life.
 After college, I went to work with a government contractor where I worked on various web applications.
 I managed the quality control department, focused on accessibility.
 I then worked with the Department of Homeland Security to develop the online version of their Trusted Tester course.
 The Trusted Tester program is the only certified tester program for Section 508 standards in the government at the moment.

-In 2014, I joined 18F and founded and ran their Accessibility Guild.
+In 2014, I joined 18F, where I founded and ran their Accessibility Guild.
 The Accessibility Guild is a community of practice whose mission is to improve accessibility at 18F and the wider government.
-We produced a number of successful projects such as the 18F Accessibility Guide that are still in use today by government and non-government entities around the world.
+We produced a number of successful projects, such as the 18F Accessibility Guide, that are still in use today by government and non-government entities around the world.

 During my four years at 18F, I worked on numerous projects — such as login.gov — in every role possible.
 I acted as a developer, project lead, and Scrum Master, just to name a few.

 Chris Cairns: How did you find out about Skylight?

 Nick Bristow: I met several members of the now-Skylight team such as Dr. Robert Read and Chris Cairns at 18F in 2014.
 Chris approached me about joining to help make government more accessible for everyone.

 Chris Cairns: Why did you decide to join?